 A home-based business shall be conducted in conformance with the New York State Building Code, entirely within the principal dwelling unit or in a tenant-occupied accessory dwelling unit, and subject to this Zoning Law.

 Examples of Home-Based Businesses.
-When conducted in accordance with the requirements stated herein, home-based businesses shall include but are not limited to the following: antique shop, art gallery or artisanal use, telecommuting, computer repair, computer instruction, dressmaking, millinery, home cooking, musical instruction, financial advising, travel agency, barber shop or beauty shop with not more than two (2) customer service chairs, small appliance repair, furniture repair, plumbers, electricians, a micro-farm not subject to New York State Agriculture and Markets Law, and day care for no more than six (6) children and not requiring a New York State license.
+When conducted in accordance with the requirements stated herein, home-based businesses shall include but are not limited to the following: antique shop, art gallery or artisanal use, telecommuting, computer repair, computer instruction, dressmaking, millinery, home cooking, musical instruction, financial advising, travel agency, barber shop or beauty shop with not more than two (2) customer service chairs, small appliance repair, furniture repair, plumbers, electricians, electronics repair, a micro-farm not subject to New York State Agriculture and Markets Law, and day care for no more than six (6) children and not requiring a New York State license.
 In addition, home-based businesses shall include but are not limited to the office or studio of a physician, dentist, accountant, artist, musician, lawyer, architect, engineer, teacher, insurance agent, realtor, computer programmer or other similar professional person.

 Prohibited Home-Based Businesses.
 Home-based businesses which do not meet all of the requirements stated in Sections 60-E.1. and 60-E.2.,herein,are prohibited as home-based businesses.
-See Use Table in Section 40-B. for specific commercial activities that are permitted in residential districts with a Special Use Permit from the Planning Board in accordance with Section 80 of this Zoning Law.
-In addition, the following occupations are specifically prohibited as home-based businesses because of road safety and parking requirements and other issues of land use and neighborhood compatibility: ambulance, limousine or similar service; automobile-related business or motorboat-related business, including repair, parts, sales, upholstery, body work, fueling, painting or washing service; junkyards; beauty salon or barber shop with more than two (2) customer service chairs; house of worship; funeral home or mortician; alternate care facility, group musical or dance instruction; restaurant, take-out food services, or tavern; video store; retail stores (except as otherwise permitted), commercial servicing of construction equipment, including but not limited to backhoes, bulldozers, and trucks; trucks used for business purposes requiring a USDOT registration; public stable; kennel; animal hospital; storage facility.
+In addition, the following occupations are specifically prohibited as home-based businesses because of road safety and parking requirements and other issues of land use and neighborhood compatibility: ambulance, limousine or similar service; automobile-related business or motorboat-related business, including repair, parts, sales, upholstery, body work, fueling, painting or washing service; junkyards; beauty salon or barber shop with more than two (2) customer service chairs; house of worship; funeral home or mortician; alternate care facility, group musical or dance instruction; restaurant, take-out food services, caterers, or tavern; video store; retail stores (except as otherwise permitted), commercial servicing of construction equipment, including but not limited to backhoes, bulldozers, and trucks; trucks used for business purposes requiring a USDOT registration; public stable; kennel; animal hospital; storage facility.

 60-F. Conservation Subdivision